Vidhaanohri/ms-website/README.md

 `npm run build`

-> for adding the facility card image in card chang the image and icon location in `src/fixtures/facility-card-list.js`
+> for adding the facility card image in card change the image and icon location in `src/fixtures/facility-card-list.js`